-Humility is something people value, but don't see in their leaders.
-In fact, only 25% rate their leader as humble.
-That means humility is critical and rare for leaders!
+People value humility but don't see it in their leaders—only 25% rate their leader as humble.
+Humility is critical but rare in leaders!

-In fact, in a survey of more than 1,750 executives worldwide, only 25% of the people in an organization believed their chief executive officer was humble.
-That comes from research done by Leslie Gaines-Ross (Harvard Business Review - What Executives Value in Their CEO's).
+In a survey of more than 1,750 executives worldwide, only 25% of the people in an organization believed their chief executive officer was humble.
+That is from research done by Leslie Gaines-Ross (Harvard Business Review - What Executives Value in Their CEOs).

-In the survey, the same executives were 6 times more likely to assign humility to highly regarded leaders when compared to less highly regarded leaders.
+In the survey, the same executives were six times more likely to assign humility to highly regarded leaders than less highly regarded leaders.
 So, we can speculate that humility is critical and a key component of “high regard.”

-And, the research shows why humility is critical.
-Because it helps the CEO's reputation if they are humble.
-The same research shows nearly half of a company’s corporate reputation and market value is based on its CEO’s reputation.
+The research shows why humility is critical.
+Being humble helps the CEO's reputation.
+The same research shows that nearly half of a company’s corporate reputation and market value is based on its CEO’s reputation.
 Wow!
-Time to stop being the self-absorbed, all about "ME" CEO!
+It's time to stop being the self-absorbed, all-about-me CEO!

 Definition

-Even though humility is critical it has always been a difficult word and concept for me.
-First, it isn’t natural for me and second, it is difficult to measure.
+Even though humility is critical, it has always been a difficult word and concept for me.
+First, it isn’t natural for me, and second, it isn't easy to measure.

 That is a big help, primarily because the definition uses the word “meekness."
-Since humility and meekness are synonyms, I would like to offer the following as a definition of humility…
+Since humility and meekness are synonyms, I offer the following as a working definition of humility…

 Strength under control

-That's the definition I was taught for meekness and it fits humility also.
-Maybe this illustration will help explain why that is a good definition for humility.
+That's the definition I was taught for meekness, and it also fits humility.
+This illustration may help explain why that is a good definition of humility.

-Assume that you walked from Cairo to Johannesburg, a distance of 5,479 miles or 8,818 kilometres.
+Assume you walked from Cairo to Johannesburg, 5,479 miles or 8,818 kilometers.
 That would be amazing!

-Now today, you are in a group of people who do not know you.
+Today, you are in a group of people who do not know you.
 They are all bragging about the longest walk they have taken.
 As the conversation develops, one person says the longest walk they ever took was 20 miles.
-Then another person says, “I walked for 50 miles once” and another says 100 miles.
+Then another person says, “I walked for 50 miles once,” and another says 100 miles.

 You listen to them and congratulate them for doing it.
 You also ask them questions about how they did it.
 AND, you feel no need to tell them that you had walked for 5,479 miles.